swatinavghare04/MKPITS_Swati_Navghare_Java_Nov_2020/README.md

 Program 147 Practice Program(StudentCalculation.java)
 write a program of java to read roll no, name and marks of three subjects and calculate the total,percentage and division.

-Program 148 Practice Program(RuntimeFreeandTotalMemoryTest.java)
+Program 148 Practice Program(TestCalculator.java)
-write a program of java Runtime freMemory() and totalMemory() method.
+write a program in java to test calculator.

 Program 149 Practice Array Program(TestJaggedArray.java)
 write a program of java to illustrate the jagged array.